 Types of Authorization Letters to Act on Behalf

 Authorization letters allowing an individual to act on your behalf can cover a wide range of situations and responsibilities.
-Regardless of the circumstance, the letter’s purpose remains constant – to grant authority to the agent to act on the principal’s behalf.
+Regardless of the circumstances, the letter’s purpose remains constant – to grant authority to the agent to act on the principal’s behalf.

 Below are some common types of authorization letters that you can write: